Permian-Global-Research/rsi/cran-comments.md

-This is the fourth CRAN release of rsi.
-This version simplifies package internals, provides access to new data sources and download methods, and fixes several minor bugs.
+This is the fifth CRAN release of rsi.
+This version adds several arguments to package functions, making them more flexible for processing spatial data.

 ## R CMD check results